asamuzaK/withExEditor/README.md

 ***

-## Options In Add-on Manager
+## Options

-### Select An Editor
+### Toolbar Button Icon
-* Select the editor which you want to use.
+* Choose the icon.
-Or, you can enter the editor path directly in the input field below.
-* When selecting an editor on Mac OS X, pick the file under `/Applications/[yourEditor].app/Contents/MacOS/` directory.

-### Command Line Options
+### Manifest Path
+* Enter the application manifest path.

+### Editor Label
-* Command line options of the editor.
+* Enter the label of the editor.
-* When using backslash (`\`) character, it must be escaped with an extra backslash.
-ex: `C:\\Windows`
-* If argument contains space(s), quote them with the double quotation mark (`"`).
-ex: `"Some Arg"`

-### Put File Path After Command Line Options
-* Some editor requires the file path to be put after the command arguments.
-Enable this option in that case.

-### Run Command In A Shell
-* Spawns a shell and runs a command within that shell.
-* If this option is enabled, you can run a shell script instead of executing the editor directly.
-  1. Create a shell script (batch file) which executes the editor.
-  2. In `Select An Editor` option, pick that shell script instead of the editor.
-  3. Enable this option.
+* Disabled if application manifest path field is not filled, or could not find the host etc.

 ### Access Key
-* Access key commonly used for the context menu, the shortcut for toolbar button options panel, and the shortcut for executing the editor directly.
+* Access key commonly used for the context menu, for the shortcut to open the options page, and for the shortcut to execute the editor directly.
 * Choose any key, but it must be a single character.
-* In the context menu, press `key` itself.
+* In the context menu, press 'key' itself.
+* NOTE: accesskey in context menu is not yet implemented in WebExtensions.

-### Enable Shortcut Key To Open / Close The Options Panel
+### Enable Shortcut Key To Open The Options Page
-* To open / close the panel from the toolbar button, press `Ctrl + Alt + key` (`Cmd + Opt + key` on Mac).
+* To open the options page, press 'Ctrl + Alt + key' ('Cmd + Opt + key' on Mac).

 ### Enable Shortcut Key To Execute The Editor Directly
-* To execute the editor without going through the context menu, press `Ctrl + Shift + key` (`Cmd + Shift + key` on Mac).
+* To execute the editor without going through the context menu, press 'Ctrl + Shift + key' ('Cmd + Shift + key' on Mac).

 ### Enable During Private Browsing
 * Enables if checked, disables if not.